Uploading CSVs

 1

-Click the dropdown in the top left corner and select ” Create Ontology”
+Click the dropdown in the top left corner and select ” Create Data Layer”

 2

-Click the “Upload” tab, name your ontology, then drag and drop your CSV files or click “Browse” to select them
+Click the “Upload” card, name your data layer, then drag and drop your CSV files or click “Browse” to select them

 - Supports CSV files up to 100MB each